CodeYourFuture/curriculum/content/js1/blocks/cases/index.md

 Finally, we'll need to run our tests.
 Now we can run the command `npm test`.

-When we execute the command, `npm test`, the command will look inside the "scripts" section of the package.json and look up the commmand for "test" - in this case, "jest".
+When we execute the command, `npm test`, we will run `npm`, and `npm` will look inside the "scripts" section of the package.json and look up the command for "test" - in this case, "jest". `npm` will then run "jest".